Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 | Trackir integration | Set your pause toggle in the Trackir software to f9 and trackir will pause/unpause when your ship is docked/undocked.
 You can also change the keybind to you liking in the command "Toggle Trackir" |

-Tips: For a command that have both a start and stop (reset) function you can set the reset/stop key/button to the same function as your start key/button with enableing "Shortcute os invoked when long-pressed"
+Tips: For a command that have both a start and stop (reset) function you can set the reset/stop key/button to the same function as your start key/button with enableing "Shortcute os invoked when long-pressed".
+(Short press = start command,Long Press = stop/reset the same command)

 ## Commands